Grangetown, Cardiff

 Grangetown (Welsh: usually Grangetown, also Trelluest) is a district and community in the south of Cardiff, capital of Wales.
 It is one of the largest districts in the south of the city and is bordered by Riverside, Canton and Butetown.
-The River Taff winds its way through the area.
+The River Taff winds its way along its eastern border.
 Adjacent to the city's Cardiff Bay area, Grangetown is experiencing a period of gentrification and improvements in its infrastructure.
 Its population as of 2011 was 19,385 in 8,261 households.
 One of the "five towns of Cardiff", the others are Butetown, Crockherbtown, Newtown and Temperance Town.

 Grangetown is a diverse and multiracial district and has a significant population of Somali, Asian and mixed-race residents.
 It is home to a Swaminarayan Temple and various mosques.

 Etymology

 The name Grangetown is the usual form in Welsh.
 The variants Y Grange (dating back to the nineteenth century) and Y Grênj (equivalents of The Grange) are sometimes seen.
 Owen John Thomas has used the form Y Grange Mawr (literally, 'the great grange', though perhaps influenced by the English Grange Moor).
 The name Trelluest (Welsh tre 'town' + lluest 'lodge') was coined by the historian John Davies, with Trefaenor (tre + maenor 'manor') and Trefynach (tre + mynach 'monk') also appearing to be recent coinages.

 Gwyddoniadur Cymru, the Welsh-language version of the Encyclopaedia of Wales, uses Grangetown, but notes the existence of Trelluest.
+Trelluest, though increasingly popular, is a 21st-century invention by Grangetown resident, Dr John Davies.

 The grange was named after the 'moor' or saltmarsh upon which it stood, giving rise to English forms such as 'More Grange' and 'Grangemoor' and French equivalents such as 'La Grange de Mora'.

 History

 Until the mid-19th-century Grangetown was an area of marshy land used for farming.
 It appears to have been granted to the Cistercian abbey of Margam Abbey sometime at the end of the twelfth century.
 The monks established a monastic grange there which they held until they were expelled in around 1290 by Gilbert de Clare, Lord of Glamorgan.
-They were restored to their lands in 1329 and held them until the dissolution of the monasteries.
+Their lands were restored to them in 1329 and they held them until the dissolution of the monasteries.

 By the fifteenth century the grange was being farmed to laymen.
 The last farmer was a landowner called Lewis ap Richard who is also known as a patron of the Welsh-language poet Rhys Brychan.
-After the dissolution, the grange remained in the hand of Lewis's descendants.
+After the dissolution, the grange remained in the hands of Lewis's descendants.
 Lewis's son, Edward Lewis, also a noted patron of Welsh poets, settled at the Van near Caerphilly.
 The grange remained in the hands of the Lewises of the Van when they moved to St Fagans Castle during the 1610s.
 The Lewis estates eventually passed through an heiress into the hands of Other Lewis Windsor (1731–1771), 4th Earl of Plymouth.
 The grange was farmed by a succession of tenants into the twentieth century.